GeomarPerales/ideamR/README.md

 You can install the released version of ideamR from Github with:

-Step 1: Install devtools from CRAN:
+Step 1: Install devtools from CRAN
 ```
 > install.packages("devtools")
 ```
-Step 2: Install ideamR from Github:
+Step 2: Install ideamR from Github

 ``` r
 > library(devtools)